johnulist/groobyster/README.md

 Making blocknewsletter module work with groobyster
 --------------------------------------------------

 The newsletter registrations made with blocknewsletter form are handled by the module's own method called registerUser() .
-We cannot hook into it from outside and update the user's group like we do during normal user's update and creation so in order to fill the missing scenario we need to change this method a bit.
+Since we cannot hook into it from the outside and update the user's group like we do during normal user's update, we need to modify this method a bit.

 Open modules/blocknewsletter/blocknewsletter.php and replace the original registerUser() with the one provided below.
-Ideally, you'd like to create a copy of the original blocknewsletter module and work on it because each automatic update is going to destroy your changes.
+Ideally, you'd like to create a copy of the original blocknewsletter module and use it in your shop because each automatic update is going to destroy the changes you've made.

     protected function registerUser($email)
     {